 This isn't about being lazy, antisocial or untidy or whatever might go through your head (guilt is powerful right?)
 It is a crucial time for you and your baby to get to know one another, for them to feel safe, and for your bodies to do what they're made to do and get that feeding down to an art.
 Let that oxytocin flow!

-If you have any questions about anything you have read here or would like to know how I can support you in your babymoon then please do not hesitate to get in touch.
+If you have any questions about anything you have read here or would like to know how I can support you in your babymoon then please do not hesitate to get in touch or visit my services page.

 Comments